Norman Manley

 Encouraged by Osmond Theodore Fairclough, who had joined forces with the brothers Frank and Ken Hill, Hedley P. Jacobs and others in 1938, he helped to launch the People's National Party which later was affiliated to the Trade Union Congress and even later the National Workers Union.
 He led the PNP in every election from 1944 to 1967.
 Their efforts resulted in the New Constitution of 1944, granting full adult suffrage.

 Manley served as the colony's Chief Minister from 1955 to 1959, and as Premier from 1959 to 1962.
-He was a proponent of self-government but was persuaded to join nine other British colonies in the Caribbean territories in a Federation of the West Indies but called a referendum on the issue in 1961.
-Voters chose to have Jamaica withdraw from the union.
-He then opted to call a general election even though his five-year mandate was barely halfway through.
+He was a proponent of self-government but was persuaded to join nine other British colonies in the Caribbean territories in a Federation of the West Indies.
+He called a referendum on the issue in 1961, which was rejected by voters, who chose for Jamaica to withdraw from the union.

+Manley arranged Jamaica's withdrawal from the union, chaired the committee and led the team that negotiated Jamaica's independence from the UK.
+Manley then opted to call a general election even though his five-year mandate was barely halfway through.
+Manley's PNP lost at the 1962 Jamaican general election and Manley became the Leader of the Opposition.
+Jamaica gained its independence later that year on 6 August 1962.